janae-marie/greenspace-health/README.md

 As you can see, this project is a work in progress.
 If you'd like to contribute, please fork the repository, add a feature branch, commit, and open a pull request.

+If you find a bug or would like to suggest a feature update, please utilize this repository's Issues by adding an Issue with enough description.

 Please ensure your contributions meet the existing style, include unit test coverage, and are documented properly.

 # License - MIT (see license.txt)